nmsu-cs/project-circle-of-business-friends/README.md

       ```
 #### Then, open your web browser and enter the local host link outputted by VITE

-## Hosting & Routing
-Domain: nmsuandme.com
-We will be using Namecheap for our domain registrar.
-The domain name will point to our server.
-This machine will host our web files and serve the web pages using
-Flask + Nginx, Nginx will listen on port 3000 and reverse proxy into
-our flask app, our flask app will listen locally on port 5000 and serve.

 ## Contributors

 <!-- readme: contributors -start -->